akka/akka/akka-docs/src/main/paradox/testing-typed.md

 Java
 :  @@snip [BasicSyncTestingTest.java]($akka$/akka-actor-typed-tests/src/test/java/jdocs/akka/typed/testing/sync/BasicSyncTestingTest.java) { #child }

-All of the tests make use of the `BehaviourTestkit` to avoid the need for a real `ActorContext`.
+All of the tests make use of the `BehaviorTestkit` to avoid the need for a real `ActorContext`.
 Some of the tests make use of the `TestInbox` which allows the creation of an `ActorRef` that can be used for synchronous testing, similar to the
 `TestProbe` used for asynchronous testing.